Prateekhongal/United-Nations-Millennium-Development-Goals/README.md

 It is suggested to use the dataset given in DRIVENDATA https://www.drivendata.org/competitions/1/united-nations-millennium-development-goals/

 # Run
-The script also includes data preprocessing and all the required plots.
+The project also includes data preprocessing and all the required plots.
 Run the "UnitedNations.py" file.